caltechlibrary/nlp/nltk.md

 print('beginning of origin_txt:', origin_txt[:100])
 print('length of origin_txt':, len(origin_txt), 'characters')
 ```
-By examining the beginning and end of the text on the Project Gutenberg website we know that the text begins after
+By examining the beginning and end of the text on the Project Gutenberg website we know that the text begins after:

 `*** START OF THE PROJECT GUTENBERG EBOOK ON THE ORIGIN OF SPECIES ***`